 If you hang around “car” people very long, you are sure to hear the name SEMA.

 You might be asking, just what is a SEMA?

-Today it consists of manufacturers, distributors, retailers, publishing companies, auto restorers, street rod builders, restylers, car clubs, race teams and more.
+Today SEMA Show represents the $46.2 billion automotive aftermarkets.
+It is the only trade show that brings together every segment of the automotive industry, from hot rods and off-roads to mobile electronics and collision repair.
+It consists of manufacturers, distributors, retailers, publishing companies, auto restorers, street rod builders, restylers, car clubs, race teams, and more.
 The event is not open to the general public, but many of the Corvette companies you purchase from are at this annual event.

 SEMA has more than 2,400 exhibiting companies and attendees from all over the world, the SEMA Show is where the hottest, newest automotive products debut.
 The event is held at the Las Vegas Convention Center.

 “It all began in 1963 when a group of small manufacturers who were suppliers of performance equipment for early hot rods organized their fledgling industry and called it “Speed Equipment Manufacturers Association” (SEMA).